phytolrr/phytolrr/frontend/doc/about.md

 ## The Phyto-LRR prediction program

 Since the program is based on the position specific scoring matrix (PSSM) algorithm and its training dataset are 4000 LRR motifs HCSs from LRR-RLKs of 17 land plant species (Tab.
 1), this [plant LRR prediction program](/findlrr) could identify plant LRRs effectively, especially for LRR motifs in plant LRR-RLKs.
+The program also has an offline version in the form of a python package, which has been published on PyPI: https://pypi.org/project/predict-phytolrr/.

 ## The database of the plant LRR repeats